 This policy started in 1992 with a premium of $8,951/year and ended up with $318,661 in cash surrender value by 2009 (the last full policy year prior to the discussion on the Bogleheads forum).
 For those who are scared by doing the math themselves, that’s a year over year return of 7.76% (according to the trusty TI-83 Plus).
 Gee whiz with returns like that, who needs the stock market?
 I’m kidding of course.

 But I would like to point out that according to that awesome S&P CAGR calculator over at Money Chimp, the year over year return on the S&P 500 over the same period of time (1992 to 2009) was 7.77%.
 I’m attaching a screen shot if you don’t believe me.
-That return of course would only be achievable if you paid no trading or account maintenance fees.
+That return of course would only be achievable if you paid no trading or account maintenance fees, and could place all of your money into the S&P 500 from day one.

 And let me also shove in that one aspect that life insurance agents love to talk about, taxable equivalent yield. $8,951 is way beyond the allowable IRA limits back in 1992, and a plan started in 1992 precedes Roth IRA’s by 6 years (they weren’t available until the passage of the Taxpayer Relief Act of 1997, and became officially available in 1998 with an initial contribution limit set at $2,000 per individual).